 Farm Pond Parking Pass:

 Farm Pond is our home pool!
 We don't have an exact address, but it is located between 180-220 Lake Street in Sherborn, MA.
 We practice in a 6 lane, 25 yard pool in the pond.

 Everyone must obtain a pass to park at the pond.
 These are issued at Town Hall in Sherborn.
 Car registration must be current.

 For Dover residents two options exist for passes:

 Volunteering: The Snappers is a team organized and administered entirely by parents and young adult coaches.
 In order for the team to have a successful season, it is essential for family members to contribute their time, effort and expertise.
 There will be tons of opportunity to volunteer and assist in making this season great!
 Parents will be expected to sign-up to volunteer at meets and special events; for each meet, we need 10-12 parent volunteers to conduct the meet.
 Please sign up to volunteer at meets under the “Swim Meets/Job Sign-Up” tab on the website.
-Job assignments will be organized by the Parent Coordinators.
+Job assignments will be organized by the Meet Coordinator.
 State law requires the completion of a CORI form for some parent volunteers.

 Questions: Questions regarding registration and fees, parent volunteer opportunities, or other administrative issues should be directed to the respective Parent Coordinators listed each year.
 Most of this information is also listed on the team website, but if you have additional questions please feel free to email them to Sherborn.Snappers1@gmail.com.